jugegp16/virtual-memory-simulation/p3-writeup.md

 ----------
 I simulated a memory trace (1.trace) with differnt frame and page sizes, the results are shown in the graphs below.
 I used the OPT algorithm as my baseline for my comparisons with LRU.
 Here are some key points i noted...

-* page size
 * Increasing the page size decreases the number of page faults
+  * page faults increase 35,000% in 1:1 with 4KB vs 4MB page size
-* Increasing the frame size decreases total page faults
+* Increasing the frame size decreases total page faults (less dramatically then page size)

-* frame size
+  * page faults increase 250% in 1:1 with 16 vs 1024 frames
-> * The memory split is critical with small frame sizes
+* The memory split is critical with small frame sizes
-> * The memory split is less influential as the frame size increases.
+* The memory split is less influential as the frame size increases.
+  * 1:3 split reaches the worst result with 16 frames but preforms idenitcal with 1024 frames
-> * Both algorithms preform identically when the frame size is maximumized
+* Both algorithms preform identically when the frame size is maximumized
+  * 4KB and 4MB page sizes both have same results across all memory splits.

 ![graphs](graphs.png)